-The General Fund is reflecting a budget deficit beginning in 2019/20 and continuing to grow in the out years of the forecast (as shown in Chart 13).
+The Plan shows a General Fund budget deficit beginning in 2019/20 and continuing to grow throughout the forecast (as shown in Chart 13).
 While revenues are anticipated to continue to grow at a moderate pace during the ten-year forecast, expenditures are projected to outpace revenues beginning in 2019/20.
-The primary drivers behind the higher growth rate for expenditures continue to be rising pension rates and increases in salary and other benefit costs.
+The primary drivers behind the higher growth rate for expenditures continue to be rising pension costs and increases in salary and other benefit costs.

 The 2018/19 General Fund budget is balanced.
-However there was not sufficient funding to budget for transfers to the Budget Stabilization Fund (formerly the Working Capital Reserve) or to the Capital Projects Reserve.
+However, there was not sufficient funding to budget for transfers to the Budget Stabilization Reserve (formerly the Working Capital Reserve) or to the Capital Projects Reserve.
 It is anticipated that staff will bring forward a recommendation to allocate funding towards these reserve funds if the FY 2017/18 General Fund includes a surplus at year-end.

-It is important to note that revenue projections assume a moderately growing economy throughout the forecast period but do not include project specific revenues that may result from several large commercial and residential development projects currently under review or entitled but not yet under construction.
+It is important to note that revenue projections assume a moderately growing economy throughout the forecast period, but do not include project specific revenues that may result from several large commercial and residential development projects currently under review or entitled but not yet under construction.
 If any of the development projects are completed and yield positive economic benefit, the outlook would improve.
 In addition, this forecast does not include a possible recession scenario.